VulshokBersrker/robintuk/README.md

 ## To Do Features

-- [ ] Add Search for Lyrics in Song Details (can be used to replace lyrics)
-- [ ] Improve Event logger for debugging
 - [ ] Equalizer?
 - [ ] Linux support
 - [ ] Drag and Drop playlist order